 How long would it take for me to achieve waist-length hair?

-While you practice all these steps we have highlighted above, we want you to be patient with your hair.
-A plant doesn't grow into a tree in 5 days.
-It would take some time, but would eventually be worth the wait.
+While practicing the steps highlighted above, be patient with your hair.
+A plant doesn't grow into a tree in five days.
+It takes time, but it is worth the wait.

 If your hair is 4C, see this additional resource on how to grow and retain your hair length: How to Grow 4C Hair and Retain Length.